Current Graduate Students

 BRIDGET JULES

-Bridget is a fourth-year doctoral student in the clinical program.
+Bridget is a fifth-year doctoral student in the clinical program.
 She graduated summa cum laude from Binghamton University in 2020 with a BA in Psychology and Spanish Language and Literature.
 Bridget is passionate about work related to building healthy romantic relationships, servicing victims of interpersonal violence, and understanding perpetrator risk factors.
 Bridget was previously placed at the UNC Charlotte Counseling Center and is currently placed at Atrium Health - Elizabeth Family Medicine/Biddle Point Family Practice.
 Bridget is interested in working with couples, and LGBTQIA+ populations.
 In the future, Bridget would like to work in an academic health center where she can pursue both research and clinical work.
 In her free time, Bridget likes to hike, spend time with her friends, and binge the newest crime series.

 ALEXA SOTIROFF

-Alexa is a fourth-year student in the Clinical Health Psychology program.
+Alexa is a fifth-year student in the Clinical Health Psychology program.
 Alexa is originally from Michigan and attended the University of Michigan for her B.A. in Psychology.
 Her research interests lie at the intersection between clinical psychology and forensic psychology, specifically in perpetrators of violent behavior.
 She currently is placed at the VA.
 In the future, she hopes to have a career that is grounded in research.

 DANIEL DICKIE